3 Best Shoulder Rests for Beginner Violinists: A Violin Teacher's Guide

 Cons:

-Finding the perfect shoulder rest can sometimes be a challenge, but all three of these shoulder rests are great places to start.
+Finding the best shoulder rest can sometimes be a challenge, but all three of these shoulder rests are great places to start.
 Happy Practicing!